 Do not offer wild-caught insects, as these often carry herbicide and pesticide residues than can poison your tegu!

-Refer to ReptiFiles’ list of preferred feeder insect breeders for high-quality reptile food you can trust.
+Refer to ReptiFiles’ list of preferred feeder insect distributors for high-quality reptile food you can trust.

 - Beef heart supplemented with calcium